juli1/flask-chat/README.md

 # Flask Chat
-A simple chat in flask
+A simple chat in flask.
+More a message board that looks like in the 80s than a full-featured chat with videos and unicorn.

 ## Why?